nearform/graphql-auto-federate/README.md

 }
 ```

-Note: in some cases, `__resolveReference` is even redundant, for example in `Query` resolvers, the original service provides all the needed information without needing to call `__resolveReference` again.
+Note: in some cases, `__resolveReference` is redundant, for example in `Query` resolvers, the original service provides all of the required information without needing to call `__resolveReference` again.

 ---